Adam Howden: Early life and education

-Voice-over beginnings
+Career

 Following his 2005 graduation, Howden's first TV role was as a student during "Slow Bomb", the finale of the action series Ultimate Force.
 For that role, Howden took his breaks inside a trailer with Simon Lenagan, another guest-star.
 There, he discussed with Lenagan how he wanted to do voice-over, and Lenagan encouraged him to present his voice reel at Just Voices, a voice-over agency he had co-founded.

 Howden did so, which started his career in voice-overs, first doing commercials and corporate voice-overs.
 He moved on to video games, with additional voices in Dragon Age Origins and Dragon Age: Origins – Awakening, then as Fenton Paddock in Lost Horizon, a main role which Howden says he still has "a soft spot for".